Hybrid Artefacts

 Transforming Abstract Drawings into Generated Architecture

-A series of exploratory case studies contextualizes the initial findings within the broader state of the art: (1) Constructing speculative narratives around the self-referential Hybrid Artefacts.
-(2) Replicating the experiment using externally sourced abstract drawings by Hermann Finsterlin and Friedrich Kiesler as input.
-(3) Employing a double transformation process where abstract drawings are first converted into images of artificial 3D models, then transformed again into actual 3D models materialized as physical 3D-printed objects.
+Three case studies contextualize these findings: (1) constructing speculative narratives around self-referential Hybrid Artefacts and (2) replicating the process using abstract drawings by Hermann Finsterlin and Friedrich Kiesler.
+The third case study implements a double transformation process: abstract drawings are first converted into digital models, then materialized as 3D-printed physical objects.

 Latent space: High-dimensional mathematical space where AI models encode and organize learned information, with similar concepts positioned closer together, allowing the model to navigate between different possible outputs by moving through this abstract territory.

-Classifier-free guidance (CFG): A parameter that controls how much the model should follow your text prompt when generating an image.
+Classifier-free guidance (CFG): A parameter that controls how much the model should follow the text prompt when generating an image.

 Sampling Steps: The number of iterations used to denoise a random noise image into a final picture.